robocomp/DNN-Services/README.md

 ## objectDetectionRetinaNet

 Python component that detects objects in an RGB image.
 It uses `RetinaNet` DNN, which relies on focal loss for dense object detection.

+## depthEstimation

+Python component that predicts depths in a RGB image.
+It uses `DenseNet + Transfer Learning`.